NadaOsamaa/FriendsShowTranscriptWordCloud/README.md

 # Friends TV Show Transcript Analysis (WordCloud)

 This is a Python script that analyzes the text data from the transcripts of the popular TV show "Friends".
-The script extracts the most frequently used words in the text, cleans the text data by removing punctuations and stop words, generates a bar chart to display the count of the top 20 most frequently used words, and creates a WordCloud image of the most frequently used words with the shape of the Friends doorframe.
+The script extracts the most frequently used words in the text, cleans the text data by removing punctuations and stop words, generates a bar chart to display the count of the top 20 most frequently used words, and creates a WordCloud image of the most frequently used words in the shape of the popular Friends doorframe.

 ## Requirements